Amed Rosario Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in the league.

-- The Pirates have the 17th-ranked team ERA among all league pitching staffs (4.36).
+- The Pirates have a 4.44 team ERA that ranks 22nd among all league pitching staffs.

-- The Pirates give up the second-fewest home runs in baseball (94 total, one per game).
+- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (97 total, one per game).

+- Keller (9-4) is trying for his 10th victory when he gets the starting nod for the Pirates in his 20th start of the season.
+He's put together a 3.31 ERA in 117 2/3 innings pitched, with 129 strikeouts.

+- The righty's most recent appearance came on Saturday, July 8 against the Arizona Diamondbacks, when he tossed seven scoreless innings while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.